GitHubConstellation2022/create-action-workshop/README.md

 11. Open you github repository in a browser and go to Actions tab.
 12. Open the latest workflow run or trigger a new run.
 13. Expand the `print repo stats` step to see the result.
+14. Create few issues and PR's and see the workflow run outputs.

 ## References
 1. [Getting started with GitHub Actions](https://github.com/features/actions)